 What’s The Difference Between High Street Prints And Giclee Fine Art Prints?

-Clients often ask me what a giclée fine art print is.
+Baffled by the different terms used to describe print types?
 I thought I’d take the opportunity to share with you the differences between a fine art print and a digital print.
 What are the pros and cons of each?

 I only offer giclée fine art prints, because they’re the highest quality prints available.
 I want my clients to have the most beautiful print possible of their photograph, and one that will stand the test of time.